c-ares/c-ares/README.md

 both in regards to the latest DNS RFCs as well as updated to follow the latest best practices in regards to C coding standards.

-This is c-ares, an asynchronous resolver library.
-It is intended for applications which need to perform DNS queries without blocking, or need to perform multiple DNS queries in parallel.
-The primary examples of such applications are servers which communicate with multiple clients and programs with graphical user interfaces.

 ## Code

 The full source code and revision history is available in our